-No need to introduce the beautiful and delighting Hội An anymore.
+No need to introduce the beautiful and delighting Hoi An anymore.
 Located in the middle of the Vietnamese coast, this little town of 120 000 inhabitants has been strongly developing tourism since its old town was listed as World Heritage by UNESCO in 1999.
 How lucky, you may say!
-Well, yes and no. Yes, because it has greatly contributed to restore many old houses of the old town, and no because Hội An is now caught in the vicious circle of infernal tourism.
+Well, yes and no. Yes, because it has greatly contributed to restore many old houses of the old town and they are simply beautiful.
+But on the other hand, Hội An is now caught in the infernal circle of mass tourism.
 Let it decay or exploit it…

 That being said, Hội An keeps charming and delighting its visitors with its so picturesque lanes with lanterns, its mixed-styled architecture and its numerous cafés and restaurants.
 It is a “must-stop” on the coastal road on one way or the other.

 Located on the silk trade route, Hội An used to be a thriving town and expanded in the 15th century before its harbour was abandoned in favour of Đà Nẵng’s, 30 km towards the North.
 We can still find many tailors within the town, witnesses of the old times.
 By the way, it is possible to buy a tailor-made suit for a reasonable price, with paying attention to the quality of the finish and the fabric.